RebeccaVandeWater/fs-journal/notes/06-mvc.md

 10. Console log it to make sure it is passed appropriately
 11. Make a find function that is set to an appropriate variable so that you are changing the correct object's piece.
 12. Make another HTML template that is able to change according to the new object's piece.
 At this point, you will move over to the controller, and you will no longer use the service.
 Remember that the controller changes the view, the service changes the values that the controller draws.
 They have different jobs!

+#SECTION: To add a form that input fields can add objects with
+1. In HTML, add a form that users can input text into (go to pingPong in CodeWorks GitHub to see the specific form syntax)
+2.

 #SECTION - Facts